confixa-labs/confixa/CONTRIBUTING.md

-# 🤝 Contributing to Confixa Helm Charts
+# 🤝 Contributing to Confixa Charts

-Thank you for your interest in contributing to the Confixa Helm charts!
+Thank you for your interest in contributing to the Confixa charts!
 We welcome all contributions — whether it’s fixing bugs, improving documentation, adding features, or enhancing chart quality.

 This repository contains official [Helm](https://helm.sh) charts for deploying [Confixa](https://www.confixa.com) on Kubernetes.